Varying a contract of employment

 The employee could refuse to accept the new terms and continue to work under the old terms.
 This situation is different to where an employee works under the new terms, but clearly protests.
 Employers have to manage the obstructive employee.

-Changing employment contract terms successfully
+Changing employment contract by consent

 There are a number of ways employers can successfully change employment terms.
 The easiest way is to offer an incentive such as a pay rise if the employment changes are agreed.
 Changes to restrictive covenants are often implemented in connection with a promotion as often the employee will agree to the changes.
 In other cases employers may have to consider implied consent and other possibilities as discussed below.